BlueBrain/nexus/src/main/paradox/docs/getting-started/index.md

 A key component of the platform is the **Knowledge Graph**, which acts as a **data repository** and **metadata catalog**.
 The data ingested in the Knowledge Graph is structured in a semantically meaningful way and can be linked to other data.
 This allows users to assess the quality of data, and consequently enables them to build trust.

 ![Nexus platform](./assets/nexus-infographics.png "Nexus platform")

-## Tutorials

-A set of [tutorials](../tutorial/index.html) are available to help understand how to use and leverage Blue Brain Nexus.